StarPlayrX/XPC123/README.md

 Application B           <-> XPC Launch Daemon Localhost http server A <-> Application A

+You could get an XPC Service plugin to work like this:
+Application A           <-> XPC Service
+Localhost http server B <-> Application B

+Application B           <-> XPC Service
+Localhost http server A <-> Application A
 ```

 As you can see Apple's example leads you to a dead end.
 In fact a XPC Launch Daemon has a one to many relationship vs. an XPCService plugin is one to one.